64kramsystem/zfs-installer/README.md

 The workflow of this program is based on the official ZFS wiki procedure, so, many thanks to the ZFS team.

-Many thanks also to Gerard Beekmans for reaching out and giving useful feedback and help.

 As my other open source work and [technical writing](https://saveriomiroddi.github.io), this project is sponsored by [Ticketsolve](https://ticketsolve.com).

 [BS img]: https://travis-ci.org/saveriomiroddi/zfs-installer.svg?branch=master